toasterbob/vangogh_invaders/docs/README.md

 **Day 3**: Create the shooting interactions

 **Day 4**:  Cleanup and putting it all together

 ### Bonus features

-- [ ] Build a few levels, maybe a bonus level where Van Gogh collects ears
+- [ ] Build a few levels, maybe a bonus level where Van Gogh collects paint brushes
 - [ ] Possibly create a few algorithm visualizations that mimic the starry night skies to add into the game.